PedroRASB/SegmentationFromReports/README.md

 <p align="center"><i>The R-Super training framework: an LLM extracts tumor information from radiology and pathology reports, and four loss functions teach the segmentation model to produce tumors that match the report descriptions.</i></p>

-R-Super introduces report-supervision loss functions.
 The **Volume Loss** enforces the volume of the segmented tumors to match the tumor volume estimated from the report. **Ball Loss** enforces each segmented tumor to match the number, rough location, and diameter described in the report.
 The **Attenuation Loss** enforces segmented tumors to match the attenuation (relative brightness) in reports.
 The **Malignancy Loss** teaches the model to distinguish malignant from benign tumors.

 ## Acknowledgement

-This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research and the McGovern Foundation.
+This work was supported by the Lustgarten Foundation for Pancreatic Cancer Research.
 Paper content is covered by patents pending.

 ---

 ## Relationship to Previous Conference Paper

-This paper builds on the methodology in our prior conference work "Learning Segmentation From Radiology Reports", winner of the MICCAI 2025 Best Paper Award (top 2 of 1,027 accepted papers).
+This paper builds on the methodology in our prior conference work "Learning Segmentation From Radiology Reports", winner of the *MICCAI 2025 Best Paper Award* (top 2 of 1,027 accepted papers).
 This paper presents several substantive advancements over the conference work:

 1. **Scope:** In the conference work, we detected pancreatic and kidney tumors.
 We now detect seven different tumor types.
 Unlike pancreatic and kidney tumors, these tumor types have scarce or no publicly available tumor masks and cannot be accurately detected by public AI models.
 This paper presents the first public AI model shown to surpass radiologists in detecting these cancers on CT.
 2. **Scale:** We increase the training dataset from 6,718 to 127,496 CT-Report pairs and add over 1,500 tumor masks created by 31 radiologists.
 This moves from a proof-of-concept dataset to hospital-scale training.